branmar97/waiting-list/README.md

 # Waiting List

-A test app using Jest and Enzyme for Test-Driven-Developlment (TDD).
+A test app using the React Testing Library.

 ## Technologies

 - JavaScript
 - ReactJS
-- Jest
-- EnzymeJS

 ---